pandamanish/Serverless_Architecture/Q15/README.md

 Set the schedule expression to rate for weekly FRI runs.
 Added Target:

-Under Targets, click Add target.
+Under Targets, clicked Add target.
-Choose Lambda function and selected our newly created Lambda function.
+Choosen Lambda function and selected our newly created Lambda function.
 Clicked Create to save the rule.
 ![Alt text](Event_bridge.PNG)

 But had authorization issue so couldn't make it.
 ![Alt text](Unauthprized.PNG)

-5. Test the Lambda Function
+5. Tested the Lambda Function
-Upload test log files to your S3 bucket, ensuring some files are older than 90 days.
+Uploaded test log files to your S3 bucket, ensuring some files are older than 90 days.
-Manually invoke the Lambda function from the AWS Lambda console to test if the function correctly identifies and deletes older files.
+Manually invoked the Lambda function from the AWS Lambda console to test if the function correctly identifies and deletes older files.
 Just to check if the code was working fine we tweeked the code and changes the timedelta to 5min , as whichever files before 5min will be deleted.
 ![Alt text](log_file.PNG)
 ![Alt text](delete_log.PNG)

-7. Verify the Results
+# Verify the Results
-Check the contents of the S3 bucket after the function execution.
+Checked the contents of the S3 bucket after the function execution.
-Ensure that log files older than 90 days have been deleted.
+Ensured that log files older than 90 days have been deleted.
-Review the Lambda logs in CloudWatch to confirm successful execution and file deletions.
+Reviewed the Lambda logs in CloudWatch to confirm successful execution and file deletions.